 I often have people ask me if what I teach can really be called “Yoga” because my classes do not include much traditional Yoga Asana.
 The word Yoga is a Sanskrit term meaning to “yolk” or “join”, typically meaning the union of Mind, Body and Breath.
-This is most definitely what I practise and strive to teach to anyone who takes my classes!
+This is most definitely what I practise and strive to teach!

 (Another side note- I do not think that all traditional asana is inherently “bad”, I just don’t teach or practise it anymore.
 For myself, the students that come to class and private clients that I work with, I believe there are better options.)